-Plastics devices and materials play a critical role in the growing health care industry.
+Plastics devices and materials play a critical role in the growing healthcare industry.
 A great number of prosthetics, implants, tools, devices, and packaging could not exist without advanced plastics and materials.
 Furthermore, the use of plastics in medical applications is growing rapidly and the medical plastics market is expected to increase.
 We offer a Medical Plastics Certificate, taken in conjunction with the Plastics Engineering Technology baccalaureate degree, for students who are interested in careers in medical product development.
 Topics include advanced materials, new product design, manufacturing, and FDA regulatory issues.
-All are necessary to have an understanding how to design and bring new medical products to the market.
+All are necessary to have an understanding of how to design and bring new medical products to the market.

 The following courses are required to obtain the certificate (14 credits):

 - BI SC 004 – Human Body Form and Function (3 credits)

 MICRB 106 – Elementary Microbiology (3 credits) AND MICRB 107 – Elementary Microbiology Laboratory (1 credit)